cloudfly/go-grpc-gateway-client/README.md

-# grpc-gateway-client
+# go-grpc-gateway-client

-The `grpc-gateway-client` is a high quality REST client generator for [gRPC](https://grpc.io/) services that are fronted by [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).
+The `go-grpc-gateway-client` is a high quality http client generator for [gRPC](https://grpc.io/) services that are fronted by [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).

 ## Features